guinetn/basecamp/assets/books/dotnet/types/ref/record.md

 Address newAddress = addr1 with { City = "Liverpool" }

 // Deconstructing a record
+// A Deconstruct method accepts an out parameter for each individual variable that will be returned and then, in the method's body, assigns values to those parameters (typically from the properties in the record but you can do whatever you want).
 // Extract record's properties into individual variables: var (street, city) = addr;
 MessageBox.Show("The city is " + city);